 Ready in under an hour, pineapple teriyaki chicken is a quick dinner recipe for busy nights.
-Homemade teriyaki sauce adds tons of fresh, bold flavor– you control the ingredients, sodium, and spice.
+The homemade teriyaki sauce adds tons of fresh, bold flavor– you control the ingredients, sodium, and spice.
 Serve with rice, quinoa, or roasted vegetables for a wholesome meal.

-If you’ve ever made my honey garlic shrimp or teriyaki shrimp, you know that dinners can be quick, healthy, and flavorful.
-Today’s baked pineapple teriyaki chicken is bursting with flavor, makes delicious leftovers, and we use the same homemade teriyaki sauce that we do for teriyaki shrimp.
+If you’ve ever made my honey garlic shrimp, you know that dinners can be quick, healthy, and flavorful.
+Today’s baked pineapple teriyaki chicken is bursting with flavor and makes delicious leftovers.
 I encourage you to add this easy meal to your weeknight recipe rotation!

 Why You’ll Love This Pineapple Teriyaki Chicken Recipe